grayblackcode/Exercises/snakesandladders.md

 - For every players turn, for the dice roll be sure to print their current position and the dice roll return
 - Define the get_position function which will find the position of the player and place on the relevant snake and ladder combinations.
 - Define the dice roll function which takes the player, current position and updates this with the random dice roll result, returning the final position after roll
-- Define the snake and ladder function which depedning on the players positon moves them up and down with a message
+- Define the snake and ladder function which depending on the players position moves them up and down with a message
 - Finally consolidate all into the play function which returns the result of the play.

 ##### Rules of the games are as follows.